The Whiting-Turner Contracting Company is an Equal Opportunity Employer, including the disabled and veterans. #LI-LH1

 - Conducting and ensuring quality control in accordance with the established project quality assurance program.

-- Minimum of 5+ years of construction industry experience overseeing complex electrical projects/trades with value of $20M or more.
+- Minimum of 15 years’ of construction industry experience and experience overseeing projects/trades with value of $20M or more.

-- Experience with construction projects, specifically with complex mechanical/electrical systems, building materials, building mechanics and working with craft workers.
+- Experience with construction projects, mechanical/electrical systems, building materials, building mechanics or working with craft workers.